MaelstromDef/bad-bindings/bad-bindings.md

 ### Bindings ###

 - Movement:             ABXY (Potential redo to Right thumbstick if actually just terrible)
-- Jump:                 Right Trigger
+- Pole Vault:           Left Trigger
-- Grappling Hook:       Left Trigger
+- Grappling Hook:       Right Trigger

 ## Fighter ##

 Offering high combat capabilities, the fighter makes light work of the enemies scattered across the map.

 The Fighter is a gruff dwarven woman who was a travelling mercenary before becoming merged with the Explorer and the Worker.
 She moves much slower than the Explorer (much to her chagrin), but holds her own in a fight thanks to her trusty spear, shield, and gun.

-### Weapons ###
+### Actions ###

-**Shield**: Requiring no maintenance, the shield is a defensive tool the Fighter will use automatically when moving away from an opponent.
+- **Shield**: Requiring no maintenance, the shield is a defensive tool the Fighter will use automatically when moving away from an opponent.
+Lasting for a short time after movement, any attempt to attack the Fighter from the direction opposite of which she moved will be completely stopped.
-**Spear**: Requiring no maintenance, the spear is a melee weapon that the Fighter will thrust out at anyone foolish enough to get to close.
+- **Spear**: Requiring no maintenance, the spear is a melee weapon that the Fighter will thrust out at anyone foolish enough to get to close.
 When wielded with her shield, it becomes very difficult to fight back.
+The spear can be thrust out in any direction the Fighter is not moving in, and extends one body-length out from her body.
+It can only hit one enemy at a time.
-**Gun**: Requiring created bullets to maintain, the gun is a powerful ranged weapon that will kill most enemies in just a single shot.
+- **Gun**: Requiring created bullets to maintain, the gun is a powerful ranged weapon that will kill most enemies in just a single shot.
+Built like a hand cannon, even the Fighter needs two hands to wield this unruly weapon (no shield or movement during use).
+However, she can use it in any direction once she stops moving and it will fire out in a line until it reaches a target (who will usually die).
+- **Dodge**:

 ### Bindings ###